-Heinz Öhler joined the Tiroler Gebietskrankenkasse in 1970, where he initially held a position as Manager of the Finance Department and later held an executive position until 2011.
-In March 2007, he was awarded the Grand Silver Medal of Honour for Services to the Republic of Austria for his work related to Austrian social security.
-Handball has been one of his passions since he was a child and he has held many positions in the sports world, including being appointed as a Member of the Tyrolean State Sports Council in November 2016.
+Heinz Öhler joined the Tiroler Gebietskrankenkasse in 1970, where he initially held a position as head of the Finance Department and later held an executive position until 2011.
+In this position he managed country-wide projects and represented regional health insurance funds in a variety of ministerial committees, among other things.
+In March 2007, he was awarded the Grand Decoration of Honour in Gold for Services to the Republic of Austria for his work related to Austrian social security.
+He has held many positions in the sports world, including being appointed as a Member of the Tyrolean State Sports Council in November 2016.